aprutgers/site-test/README.md

 You can collect statistics using the CLI `./collect_stats.sh`

-Also a web verstion is also available as http://192.168.178.91/sitetest.html The web version is calling sitetest.php-->sitetest.sh-->sitetest.py.
+Also a web verstion is also available as http://192.168.178.91/sitetest.html The web version is calling sitetest.php, then sitetest.sh and finally sitetest.py.

-For this purpose the collect_stats.sh script is run in cron and output is saved in collect_stats.txt which is used by the web version to present a stats page.
+For this purpose the `collect_stats.sh` script is run in cron and output is saved in `collect_stats.txt` which is read by the sitetest.py script to provide data to the statistics web page.

 ### crontab
 Crontab has entries for logging and docker prune maintenance as well as emailing daily stats